aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 ```

 A word of warning though, in this case we applied the clock rates as found by `simple_fit.py`, however, for most stations there will usually
-be available a clock rate (and clock offset) derived from GPS.
+be a clock rate (and clock offset) derived from GPS available.
 The clock rates from GPS are generally more accurate, as in this clock search
 only a small time range is correlated.
-Furthermore, the clock rate obtained from clock searching also contains the change in delay cause by \
+Furthermore, the clock rates the clock rate obtained by clock searching do not only measure the
-the atmosphere.
+clock drift but are also affected by changes in local atmosphere above a station.

-It is possibel to not apply the rates using the option `-o`
+So in most cases, where there ere clock rates from GPS, we skip applying the delay rates in `update_vex.py` by using the option `-o`
 ```
 update_vex.py -o n24l2.vix n24l2.norates.vix clocks.json
 ```

-Re-correlating the experiment with the new clocks, and running `simple_fit.py` on the output
+Re-correlating the experiment with the new clocks (which included the clock rates), and running `simple_fit.py` on the output
 ```bash
 srun --mpi pmix -n 28 /opt/sfxc/bin/sfxc n24l2_no0004.ctrl n24l2.clk.vix 2>&1 | tee n24l2_no0004.log
 simple_fit.py -c n24l2_no0004.ctrl n24l2.vix Ef